“In every walk with nature, one receives far more than he seeks.” ”

 bio

-Growing up in New York’s Catskill Mountains on a farm near Woodstock, Ruthann developed a deep connection to nature that led her to begin writing songs on her father’s 1950s-era Harmony guitar.
+Growing up in New York’s Catskill Mountains on a farm near Woodstock, Ruthann developed a deep connection to nature—one that led her to begin writing songs on her father’s 1950s-era Harmony guitar.
+A national songwriting award winner early on, she spent her 20s performing in coffeehouses while working as a reporter, her music shaped by the people she encountered and the stories they carried.